tyoshino/streams_integration/ByteSource.md

   get pullable()
   // Returns the associated ReadableStream to which pulled bytes will be enqueued. get stream()
-  // Create an auto puller and have it control this ByteSource.
+  // Creates an auto puller and have it control this ByteSource.
 After calling
   // this method, any call on this ByteSource except for .stream will throw. startAutoPull()
   // Pulls bytes into the given Uint8Array, and once filled (not necessarily whole